ChilliCream/graphql-workshop/docs/4-schema-design.md

     }
    ```

-1. Change the schema builder configurations so that we can merge the various `Mutation` class that we will have into one.
+1. Change the schema configurations so that we can merge the various `Mutation` class that we will have into one.
 For that replace the schema builder configuration with the following code in the `Startup.cs`:

    ```csharp
     services